| 2005 |

 | 2025 |

-Loss of NAA15 in mice leads to increased neuronal count and aberrant brain development, with associated repetitive and anxious behaviors.
-Disorder-associated variants in NAA15 impair axon and synapse formation in neurons, establishing a cellular mechanism by which NAA15 deficiency contributes to neurodevelopmental disorders. |
+Loss of NAA15 in mouse models leads to a substantial increase in neuronal count and aberrant brain development, resulting in repetitive and anxious behaviors.
+Disorder-associated NAA15 variants impair axon and synapse formation, establishing a cellular mechanism by which NAA15 deficiency contributes to neurodevelopmental disorders. |

 Medium |